 And it is worth stressing that competing humans do not usually lose their humanity.
 Look at the camaraderie of athletes at the Olympic Games - when they are not in active competition.
 Competing industrialists can also often be perfectly friendly in social situations.

 Competition, or 'market forces', or 'let the devil take the hindmost' cannot, however, be the whole story.
 Humans are social animals and there are altruistic elements in all of us.
 No economist or businessperson or politician should want or expect humans to be purely profit driven.
 Indeed, Adam Smith himself, in the opening words of his Theory of Moral Sentiments pointed out that:

 How selfish soever man may be supposed, there are evidently some principles in his nature, which interest him in the fortunes of others, and render their happiness necessary to him, though he derives nothing from it, except the pleasure of seeing it.
 Of this kind is pity or compassion, the emotion we feel for the misery of others, when we either see it, or are made to conceive it in a very lively manner.
 That we often derive sorrow from the sorrows of others, is a matter of fact too obvious to require any instances to prove it; for this sentiment, like all the other original passions of human nature, is by no means confined to the virtuous or the humane, though they perhaps may feel it with the most exquisite sensibility.
 The greatest ruffian, the most hardened violator of the laws of society, is not altogether without it.

-One problem is that free (competitive) markets often fail to take account of the costs that they impose on others - such as on the environment.
+One problem is that free (competitive) markets often fail to take account of the social costs that they impose on others - such as on the environment.
 That is why competition needs to be constrained by sensible environmental and other regulation.
 And let us not forget the huge costs that can be imposed on the rest of us by the failures in the financial markets that led to the 2008 financial crisis, and more recently to the problems associated with hyper-competition such as high frequency trading.